vojtiikxdd/flashcards_w/project_scheme/project_in_words_en.md

 - project is devided into few parts/websites (?)

+    - about us
+    - profile (icon on mobile and hamb. menu)
+    - ?

 whole website will be running on porkbun.com, link will propably look like this *flashcards.kraljeliman.lol/*

 **Everything is in minimalist, clean style**